 Show Off Your Exposed Brick (or Fake It)

 Since these apartments are typically converted warehouses or old industrial buildings, there will usually be a few exposed-brick walls throughout the space.
 Or you can rip an old wall down and find one.
 If your home doesn't have that option (or there's no brick wall hiding behind a plastered one), then we suggest you faking it.
 There's a ton of cool exposed brick wallpaper around, along with equally hip concrete versions for that raw, industrial feel.

-Then style your interior around these historic features for a cool Old World–meets-new mashup.
-Midcentury modern furniture, industrial lighting, frameless mirrors, and decorative accents in various metals always pair well with the brick color and texture.
-If your home doesn't have an exposed-brick wall, then maybe there is one hiding underneath just waiting to be shown off.
-You could hire a contractor to find out or opt for a brick wall decal or concrete wallpaper to give your room that industrial feel.
+Then style your interior around this historic-like feature for a cool Old World–meets-new mashup.
+Midcentury-modern furniture, industrial lighting, frameless mirrors, and decorative accents in various metals always pair well with the brick color and texture.
+If you're not handy, consider hiring a contractor who can apply a brick wall decal or concrete wallpaper to give your room that loft feel.

-The loft apartment style lends itself to a high-low mix of furniture and accessories.
+The loft apartment style lends itself to a high/low mix of furniture and accessories.
 Fuse an Eero Aarnio couch with a thrifted coffee table, a vintage pendant lamp from the local flea market, and new furnishings from your favorite high-street brands.
 This beautiful blend of old and new is where the magic happens.
-Experiment, mix it up, clash a little, and above all, enjoy the process.
+Experiment, mix it up, clash a little, and above all enjoy the process.